Atal Innovation Mission

-Atal Innovation Mission (AIM), is a Government of India’s initiative under NITI Aayog to promote a innovation and entrepreneurship in the country.
-It was setup in 2016.
-The initiative focuses on creation of a problem-solving and innovative mindset in school students.
-It also seeks to create an ecosystem of entrepreneurship in universities, research institutions, private and MSME sector.
+Atal Innovation Mission (AIM), is a Government of India initiative under NITI Aayog to promote innovation and entrepreneurship in India.
+It began in 2016.
+The initiative focuses on creating a problem-solving and innovative mindsets in students.
+It seeks to create an ecosystem of entrepreneurship in universities, research institutions, in both private and MSME sectors.

-Background

-The Atal Innovation Mission was launched to revolutionize India's entrepreneurial ecosystem by developing new policies and programs to foster innovation across various sectors of the economy.
 AIM acts as an umbrella structure, providing platforms and collaboration opportunities for stakeholders in the entrepreneurial space.

-AIM Programs
+AIM programs

-Atal Tinkering Labs
+Tinkering Laboratories

 Atal Tinkering Laboratories (ATLs), under AIM, function at school level.
-Their objective is to promote creativity, curiosity, and imagination among the young students.
-It focuses on inculcating skills such as design mindset, computational thinking, adaptive learning, physical computing etc. The program is suitable students between 6th to 12th standards.
-It includes hands-on learning of modern tools and technologies such as Internet of things, 3D printing, rapid prototyping tools, robotics, miniaturized electronics, do-it-yourself kits, etc.
+Their objective is to promote creativity, curiosity, and imagination.
+They focus on teaching skills such as design mindset, computational thinking, adaptive learning, and physical computing.
+The program targets students between 6th to 12th standards.
+It includes hands-on learning of modern tools and technologies such as Internet of things, 3D printing, rapid prototyping tools, robotics, miniaturized electronics, and do-it-yourself kits.

-In 2025, AIM has established 10,000 Atal Tinkering Labs in schools in 35 states and union territories of the country.
-These span across 722 districts and mentor more than 1.1 crore students Atal Incubation Centres.
+In 2025, AIM established 10,000 Labs in schools in 35 states and union territories.
+These span 722 districts and mentor more than 1.1 crore students.